grymmjack/ableton-deepmind12/README.md

 1. Under MIDI section For Control Surface choose `Behringer DeepMind 12`
-2. For Input for the DeepMind 12 Control Surface choose `DeepMind12`
+2. For Input for the DeepMind 12 Control Surface choose `DeepMind12` ~~3.
+For Output for the DeepMind 12 Control Surface choose `DeepMind12`~~
-3. For Output for the DeepMind 12 Control Surface choose `DeepMind12`
+> Do NOT assign an output - you will get duplicate notes in Live if you do this

 ## 4. Configure Keyboard Controller in Live
 1. Under MIDI Ports -> In: Behringer DeepMind 12 Input (DeepMind12) -> [ ] Track